lvlup-sw/DataFerry/README.md

 # CacheProvider

 The `CacheProvider` class is a generic class that implements the `ICacheProvider<T>` interface.
 It is designed to provide caching functionality for any type of object.
-The class uses two types of caches: `LocalCache` and `DistributedCache`.
-It also uses the `IRealProvider<T>` interface to retrieve items from the real provider when they are not found in the cache.
+The class uses two types of caches: `MemoryCache` and `DistributedCache`.
+It also uses the `IRealProvider<T>` interface to retrieve s from the real provider when they are not found in the cache.
 The type of cache to use is determined by the CacheType parameter passed to the CacheProvider constructor.

 ## How to Instantiate CacheProvider

 To instantiate a `CacheProvider`, you need to provide the following:

 1. An instance of a class that implements the `IRealProvider<T>` interface.
-This is the "real provider" that the `CacheProvider` will use to retrieve items if they are not found in the cache.
+This is the "real provider" that the `CacheProvider` will use to retrieve s if they are not found in the cache.
 2. A `CacheType` value to specify the type of cache to use.
 3. An instance of `CacheSettings` to configure the cache.
 4. An instance of `ILogger` for logging.